-- 698. Promoting international judicial cooperation is a core objective of the Security Council's counter-terrorism efforts, as stressed by the Council in its resolution 1373 (2001), with resolution 2322 (2016) further underlining the importance of strengthening international cooperation in order to prevent, investigate and prosecute terrorist acts, recognizing the persisting challenges stemming from the flow of FTFs. - 699.
-Despite considerable progress in Member States' efforts to comply with, and implement, requirements relating to judicial cooperation in counter-terrorism contexts, challenges relating to the full and effective implementation of existing international and regional legal frameworks persist.
+640. Promoting international judicial cooperation is a core objective of the Security Council's counter-terrorism efforts, as stressed by the Council in its resolution 1373 (2001).
+In its resolution 2322 (2016), the Council further underlined the importance of strengthening international cooperation in order to prevent, investigate and prosecute terrorist acts, recognizing the persisting challenges stemming from the flow of foreign terrorist fighters.

+641. Despite considerable progress in Member States' efforts to comply with and implement requirements relating to judicial cooperation in counter-terrorism contexts, challenges relating to the full and effective implementation of existing international and regional legal frameworks persist.
 To keep pace with the fluidity and improvisation demonstrated by terrorist groups, international law enforcement and judicial cooperation must become swifter and more effective through the full and effective utilization of existing networks and the meaningful implementation of existing laws and policies.
-Lack of trust, political will, and resources also continues to undercut international cooperation efforts. - 700.
-Respect for the rule of law and human rights, including fair-trial guarantees, is essential for effective international cooperation. as also underscored in relevant Council resolutions.
-112
+Lack of trust, political will and resources also continues to undercut international cooperation efforts.

+642. Respect for the rule of law and human rights, including fair-trial guarantees, is essential for effective international cooperation, as also underscored by the Security Council in its relevant resolutions.62